-- 5.1.
-During a visit governors should conduct themselves appropriately in order to minimise disruption for staff and pupils and to receive the maximum benefit from the time spent. - 5.2.
-During a visit governors will: - Be on time and meet with the headteacher ahead of the visit - Always wear a visitor's lanyard and governor lanyard - Use the agreed recording method for the visit.
-Photographs and videos are to be avoided unless specifically agreed with the headteacher for a specific purpose - Remain as observers; they are not there to pass judgement on staff or inspect them
+During a visit governors should conduct themselves appropriately in order to minimise disruption for staff and pupils and to receive the maximum benefit from the time spent.

+During a visit governors will:

+Be on time and meet with the headteacher ahead of the visit

-- Ensure all parties are clear about why a governor wishes to spend time in the classroom, if they wish to do so - Check with teachers before speaking to pupils - Pass on any concerns the staff raise with the relevant people - Be friendly but professional and dress appropriately, bearing in mind the standards of dress set for teachers and pupils
+- Always wear a visitor's badge - Use the agreed recording method for the visit.
+Photographs and videos are to be avoided unless specifically agreed with the headteacher for a specific purpose - Remain as observers; they are not there to pass judgement on staff or inspect them - Ensure all parties are clear about why a governor wishes to spend time in the classroom, if they wish to do so - Check with teachers before speaking to pupils - Pass on any concerns the staff raise with the relevant people - Be friendly but professional and dress appropriately, bearing in mind the standards of dress set for teachers and pupils

-5.3.
 Governors will not: